hotosm/underpass/doc/chroots.md

 export GPG_TTY="$(tty)"
 ```

-To create signed packages, you need a *GPG* key pair setup, so mjight
+To create signed packages, you need a *GPG* key pair setup, so might
 as well do that now.
 Type `gpg --full-generate-key`, and answer the
 questions.
 This will only work if you've execute the mount commands as
 documented above.